Millennium Online Privacy Notice (UK, EEA, Switzerland and DIFC)

 Where we transfer your Personal Data outside of your home jurisdiction, we will ensure that Personal Data is protected and transferred in accordance with applicable legal requirements, which can be done as follows:

-- the country to which we send personal data may be approved in your home country (e.g., by the European Commission or under the UK or DIFC data protection laws (as applicable)) as having adequate data protection laws; or
+- the country to which we send personal data may be approved in your home country (e.g., by the European Commission, the Swiss Federal Counsel or under the UK or DIFC data protection laws (as applicable)) as having adequate data protection laws; or

 - the recipient may have signed a contract based on standard contractual clauses approved in your home jurisdiction (e.g., by the Information Commissioner’s Office in the UK, the European Commission or the Commissioner of Data Protection of the DIFC), obliging them to protect your Personal Data.